SystemsApproach/sdn/stratum.rst

 5.4 SONiC
 ----------------

-In the same way SAI is an industry-wide switch abstraction (see Section 4.5), SONiC is a vendor-agnostic Switch OS that is gaining a lot of momentum in the industry.
-It was originally open sourced by Microsoft and continues to serve as the Switch OS for the Azure Cloud.
+In the same way that SAI is an industry-wide switch abstraction (see Section 4.5), SONiC is a vendor-agnostic Switch OS that is gaining a lot of momentum in the industry.
+It was originally open-sourced by Microsoft and continues to serve as the Switch OS for the Azure Cloud.
 SONiC leverages SAI as a vendor-agnostic SDK and includes a switch-customized Linux distribution, which is to say, Stratum and